hoodaajay99/cryptography-openssl-kernel-crypto/docs/04-Cryptography-Introduction/08-Primary-functions-of-cryptography.md

 ---
 id: Primary-functions-of-cryptography
-title: Primary functions of cryptography
+title: Security Services of cryptography
-sidebar_label: Primary functions of cryptography
+sidebar_label: Security Services of cryptography
 ---

 The primary objective of using cryptography is to provide following fundamental information security services.

+## Access Control

+Access control is the selective restriction of access to a resource.
+The act of accessing may mean consuming, entering, or using the resource.

+Permission to access a resource is called **authorization**.

 ## Privacy/confidentiality